 What happens after the first 48 to 72 hours?
 Lets take a quick look at how your soft tissue (muscle, tendon, ligament, etc.) repairs itself.

 When any sort of damage occurs to the soft tissues, like a strain or sprain, the body immediately goes into a process of repair.
-Where the individual fibres have been ruptures, or torn, the body begins to bind the damaged fibres together using a fibrous protein called collagen.
+Where the individual fibers have been ruptures, or torn, the body begins to bind the damaged fibers together using a fibrous protein called collagen.
 Or, as it’s more commonly known, scar tissue!

 You see, when a muscle is torn, you would expect that the body would repair that tear with new muscle.
 In reality, this doesn’t happen.
 The tear, or rupture, is repaired with scar tissue.

 Now this might not sound like a big deal, but if you have ever suffered a soft tissue injury, you’ll know how annoying it is to keep re-injuring that same old injury, over and over again.
 Untreated scar tissue is the major cause to re-injury, usually months after you thought that injury had fully healed.

 Scar tissue is made from a very tough, inflexible fibrous material.
 This fibrous material binds itself to the damaged soft tissue fibers in an effort to draw the damaged fibers back together.
 What results is a bulky mass of fibrous scar tissue completely surrounding the injury site.
 In some cases it’s even possible to see and feel this bulky mass under the skin.

 When scar tissue forms around an injury site, it is never as strong as the tissue it replaces.
 It also has a tendency to contract and deform the surrounding tissues, so not only is the strength of the tissue diminished, but flexibility of the tissue is also compromised.